ollamaNet/OllamaNet-Architecture/Gateway/Gateway-memory-bank/activeContext.md

 2. Implement proper error handling for configuration loading
 3. Enhance logging for configuration changes
 4. Document the new configuration approach
+5. Verify all new Conversation service routes are working correctly

 ### Medium-term Tasks
 1. Begin implementation of the configuration dashboard